2019 NCAA tournament: Bracket, schedule, scores, updates for Thursday's Sweet 16 games | NCAA.com

-The 2019 NCAA tournament will continue on Thursday, March 28 with the Sweet 16.
+The 2019 NCAA tournament continues Thursday, March 28 with four Sweet 16 games.
 The official March Madness bracket, scores and schedule are below.
+Gonzaga meets Florida State in the first game.

 Click or tap right here to open up a printable version of the March Madness bracket pictured below in a new tab or window.
 You can print the bracket in landscape or horizontal mode.
 Here is a .JPG of the 2019 NCAA bracket if you'd like a copy in that format: